Briansim74/Market-Making-Trading-System/research_findings.md

 #### 9.1.
 Regime Model
 The regime hypothesis will be weakened if:
-- cluster definitions are unstable across periods;
+- cluster definitions are unstable across periods
-- regimes do not produce materially different execution characteristics;
+- regimes do not produce materially different execution characteristics
-- regime-conditioned policies do not improve out-of-sample economics;
+- regime-conditioned policies do not improve out-of-sample economics
-- results depend heavily on arbitrary feature scaling or initialization.
+- results depend heavily on arbitrary feature scaling or initialization

 #### 9.2.
 Microprice Alpha
 The microprice hypothesis will be weakened if:
-- predictive information disappears out of sample;
+- predictive information disappears out of sample
-- the signal does not improve fair-value estimation;
+- the signal does not improve fair-value estimation
-- improvements in IC do not translate into execution economics;
+- improvements in IC do not translate into execution economics
-- transaction costs and adverse selection consume the signal;
+- transaction costs and adverse selection consume the signal
-- performance is highly sensitive to a small number of periods.
+- performance is highly sensitive to a small number of periods

 #### 9.3.
 Toxicity Model
 The toxicity hypothesis will be weakened if:
-- predicted toxicity does not separate realized markouts;
+- predicted toxicity does not separate realized markouts
-- model performance disappears out of sample;
+- model performance disappears out of sample
-- filtering toxic fills reduces participation more than it improves economics;
+- filtering toxic fills reduces participation more than it improves economics
-- the model does not improve realized P&L after accounting for missed fills.
+- the model does not improve realized P&L after accounting for missed fills

 #### 9.4.
 Overall Strategy
 The market-making strategy will be weakened if:
-- displayed spreads consistently fail to translate into realized spread capture;
+- displayed spreads consistently fail to translate into realized spread capture
-- adverse selection dominates spread capture;
+- adverse selection dominates spread capture
-- queue and latency costs consume the available edge;
+- queue and latency costs consume the available edge
-- inventory management materially reduces expected returns;
+- inventory management materially reduces expected returns
-- performance disappears after realistic fees and execution costs.
+- performance disappears after realistic fees and execution costs

 ## 10. Research Framework Going Forward
 The current research framework is: